Why is it important to consume strawberries?

 When can children start eating strawberries?

-Strawberries are a perfect choice for children and can be introduced into their diet as early as 12 months of age.
-It is recommended to wash them thoroughly and, if needed, cut them into smaller pieces to make chewing easier.
-This sweet fruity treat will often become a favorite snack for little ones.
+Strawberries are a great option for children and can be introduced from twelve months of age.
+Always wash them thoroughly and, if needed, cut into small pieces to make chewing easier.

 Strawberries are not only delicious but also highly nutritious, making them an ideal addition to a child's diet.
 However, it’s important to know when the right time is to introduce them.
 Introducing strawberries after the first year of life helps reduce the risk of allergic reactions, which are more common in younger children.